Most Effective Content Marketing Strategy for Startups in 2020

 Here are some of the most important channels to promote your content:

 - SEO: content that ranks on the first page of Google’s SERP gets the most traffic, and so SEO is still the most effective and cost-efficient channel to promote your content.
-As we have mentioned above, high-quality content is also the most important factor in SEO success, and so they are inseparable to each other,
+According to the top SEO experts, high-quality content is also the most important factor in SEO success, and so they are inseparable to each other,

 - Email marketing: one of the most effective channels to promote various forms of content.
 The main idea of promoting content marketing via email is you can feed one content among the other to your audience to increase conversion rates, maintaining consistency.